 If you’re planning on visiting Bournville, it’s worth noting one of its longest-standing traditions which is still (pretty much) in place today.
 As the Cadburys were a family of Quakers, there’s never been a public house or anywhere else that sells alcohol in the village.
 That is, apart from the licensed members’ bar at Rowheath Pavilion and, following a somewhat controversial petition in 2015, the village newsagent.
 With that in mind, you’ll need to venture a little further afield if you’re looking to experience a real taste of Birmingham’s nightlife.

 Bournville is effortlessly accessible from Birmingham, just a 15-minute drive along the A38.
-Bournville’s own railroad station has a direct line to Birmingham New Street and there are a number of buses you can jump on, too.
+Bournville’s own railway station has a direct line to Birmingham New Street and there are a number of buses you can jump on, too.
 The route numbers 45, 47, and 144 all service the village and will get you to and from the city centre with ease.

 Bournville in Birmingham

-Sadie Geoghegan-Dann | Contributing Writer
+Sadie Geoghegan-Dann | Colaborador/a habitual